github1001/OrderManager/README.md

 The aim of the app is to implement a simple order and payment application as per per the requirement.
 I hope I've achieved this.

 If you have any question or issues running the app, or intent to build a more complex application kindly please let me know.

-I do hope I could join to be part of your team, Thank you very much

 ![](public/images/IndexPage.JPG)